-If Premera Blue Cross or the prescriber cannot be reached at the time an in-network pharmacy asks for a preapproval, the plan may cover a small supply of the drug to allow more time for the pre-approval.
-The cost-shares shown in the Prescription Drugs benefit will apply.
+If Premera Blue Cross or the prescriber cannot be reached at the time an in-network pharmacy asks for a pre-approval, the plan may cover a small supply of the drug to allow more time for the pre-approval.
+The cost-shares shown in the Prescription Drug benefit will apply.
 In-Network pharmacies will take care of this for you.
 If an advance fill is not allowed for your drug, you can still buy the drug before it is pre-approved, but you must pay the full cost.
 If the drug is authorized after you bought it, you can send us a claim for reimbursement.
 Reimbursement will be based on the allowed amount.
 See How Do I File A Claim? for details.

-Benefits for some prescription drugs may be limited to one or more of the following:
+Sometimes, benefits for some prescription drugs may be limited to one or more of the following:

-- A set number of days' supply - A specific drug or drug dose that is appropriate for a normal course of treatment - A specific diagnosis - You may need to get a prescription drug from an appropriate medical specialist - You may have to try a generic drug or a specified brand name drug first
+- A set number of days' supply or a specific drug or drug dosage appropriate for a usual course of treatment. - · Certain drugs for a specific diagnosis - Certain drugs from certain pharmacies, or you may need to get a prescription drug from an appropriate medical specialist or a specific provider - Step therapy, meaning you must try a generic drug or a specified brand name drug first